dodopontocom/cool-buttons/README.md

 >**Find your bot in telegram and use "/my_command" in the conversation screen**

 # Customize
-You can customize the options editing the array as below
+You can customize the options editing the code array as below

 `_OPTIONS=(jpg png svg pdf jpeg)`
 `_OPTIONS=(on off)`